-Molecular Medicine: An Introduction, First Edition.
-Jens Kurreck and Cy Aaron Stein.
+Molecular Medicine: An Introduction, Second Edition.
+Jens Kurreck and Cy A. Stein. © 2025 Wiley-VCH.
+Published 2025 by Wiley-VCH.

-© 2016 Wiley-VCH Verlag GmbH & Co.
-KGaA.
-Published 2016 by Wiley-VCH Verlag GmbH & Co.
-KGaA.

 - Sophisticated communication between cells is essential for the functioning of a multicellular organism.
 Neurons transmit signals at synapses.
 Hormones are molecules that induce physiological responses over a long distance or in adjacent cells.
-The extracellular signals are transmitted into the cell by cell surface receptors and induce a signaling cascade that leads to a biological response. - The immune system protects an organism against (infectious) disease.
+The extracellular signals are transmitted into the cell-by-cell surface receptors and induce a signaling cascade that leads to a biological response. - The immune system protects an organism against (infectious) diseases.
 The innate immune response recognizes general patterns of pathogens, while the adaptive immune system is directed against specific targets.
 The adaptive immune system involves a cellular immune response (T cells) and a humoral immune response (B cells that produce antibodies).